A Kolmogorov metric embedding for live cell microscopy signaling patterns: Software and data availability

 \section{Software and data availability}

 All of the software tools used are available free and open source, see \url{https://git-bioimage.coe.drexel.edu/opensource/ssfCluster}.
 The image data together with segmentation and tracking results can be viewed interactively at \url{https://leverjs.net/ssfCluster}.
-The LEVERSC 4-D WEBGL viewer \cite[]{Winter} renders 3-D kymographs and images, and the web API also supports downloading metadata and results directly.
+The LEVERSC 4-D WEBGL viewer \cite[]{Winter} renders 3-D SSF and raw images, and the web API also supports downloading metadata and results directly.